Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/popupbutton.md

 ### With a Contained PopupGallery

 The popup has a special gripper that can be used by assigning a value to the [PopupResizeMode](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.PopupButtonBase.PopupResizeMode) property.
-However the gripper is only intended to work if there is a [PopupGallery](popupgallery.md) control contained somewhere in the popup content since there is special resizing logic needed to handle that scenario.
+However, the gripper is only intended to work if there is a [PopupGallery](popupgallery.md) control contained somewhere in the popup content since there is special resizing logic needed to handle that scenario.

 ### Without a Contained PopupGallery